 The Greener View: 2020 Green Thumb Awards

-Last week, we talked about 3 of the 4 new plant varieties that have won the 2020 Green Thumb Awards presented by the Direct Gardening Association (formerly called the Mail-Order Gardening Association).
-This week, we look at one more plant winner and the tools category winners.
-The winning products are judged on their uniqueness, technological innovation, ability to solve a gardening problem or provide a gardening opportunity and potential appeal to gardeners.
+Four new plant varieties and two new gardening products have won the 2020 Green Thumb Awards presented by the Direct Gardening Association (formerly called the Mail-Order Gardening Association).
+This is the 22nd year of the Green Thumb Awards.
+This year, I was not on the judging panel.
+This week, we look at the some of the plants, and next week, the products.
+The winners are judged on their uniqueness, technological innovation, ability to solve a gardening problem or provide a gardening opportunity and potential appeal to gardeners.

 Email questions to Jeff Rugg at firstname.lastname@example.org.
 To find out more about Jeff Rugg and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.